 Admitted Riordan MBA Fellows are required to attend all monthly Saturday sessions.
 Riordan MBA Fellows are expected to exhibit a professional demeanor and actively participate in class discussions, community service projects, and all other program activities.
 Appropriate attire is required at all Riordan Programs functions.

 If admitted into the Riordan MBA Fellows Program, a required GMAT Diagnostic test of 450 and official transcripts will be needed by September 2015.
-Please note we are not requiring the offical GMAT, only the diagnostic.
+Please note we are not requiring the official GMAT, only the diagnostic.

 There is an application fee of $50 for all professional applicants.
 For all admitted Riordan Fellows, tuition for the 2017-2018 program year is tentatively set at $850.
 Classroom supplies and materials are provided at the monthly Saturday sessions; parking and cost of books excluded.